Taijasi-Kaveri/-Password-Manager-Chrome-Extension/README.md

 1. To use the extension, simply click the extension icon in your browser toolbar.
 2. This will open a popup window where you can search for stock symbols and view stock data.
 3. You can also access the options page to customize the extension settings.

-## Flowchart
-Here is a flowchart for the URL Shortener Chrome Extension:

 ## Technologies Used
 1. HTML